 – See more at: http://www.theboxmag.com/article/hate-running-10222#sthash.InBCEtTx.dpuf

-Want to inspire a non running friend of yours?
-Send them this article and check out our “Learn to Love Running” tool kit: The Run Fitness Formula!
+Want to inspire a non-running friend of yours?
+Send them this article and check out our “Running Training Plans” that will help you in leveraging your running skills & make you race ready!!!